PaulSenon/poc-rabbitmq-node/README.md

 * `MQ_HOST` = '127.0.0.1' (or `192.168.99.100` on windows if not `Windows 10 Pro`)
 * `MQ_PORT`: '5672'

+> you can open the rabbitmq manager tool in a browser : http://192.168.99.100:8080 (or http://localhost:8080) use the credential above ^

 ### use node pub/sub demo scripts :

 * go in `src/` (`cd src`)